circonus-labs/libmtev/docs-md/development/eventer-aco.md

 # The Eventer (ACO)

-Non-blocking programming can be a real min bender.
+Non-blocking programming can be a real mind bender.
 While using the classic event system is fast and extremely powerful, it can be difficult to cope with context.
 When there isn't data available and you need to be called back later, you must track that context yourself through closures and